Tal-Shavit/CandyGameApp/README.md

 Move left and right to avoid a poison and collect the candy You have 2 options.

-(video to show what happend if you don't fill your name)
+(video to show what happens if you don't fill your name)

 https://user-images.githubusercontent.com/117349966/209446581-0c8396e1-fb13-4e77-8587-1adf2f5e14f0.mp4